freedomofpress/dangerzone/README.md

 ## FAQ

+### Has Dangerzone received a security audit?

+Yes, Dangerzone received its [first security audit](https://freedom.press/news/dangerzone-receives-favorable-audit/) by [Include Security](https://includesecurity.com/) in December 2023.
+The audit was generally favorable, as it didn't identify any high-risk findings, except for 3 low-risk and 7 informational findings.

 ### "I'm experiencing an issue while using Dangerzone."

 Dangerzone gets updates to improve its features _and_ to fix problems.
 So, updating may be the simplest path to resolving the issue which brought you here.
 Here is how to update: